vrandall66/front-end-submissions-public/1811/mod-1/ideabox-triples/mariel-justin-jessica.md

 ### JAVASCRIPT - Style and Implementation

-* [ ]  Novice - Crafts JS according to the [turing js style guide](https://github.com/turingschool-examples/javascript/tree/master/es5)
-* [ ]  Advanced Beginner - Application adds to the above by correctly implementing a data model for the `Idea` class including all required methods
+* [ x ]  Advanced Beginner - Application adds to the above by correctly implementing a data model for the `Idea` class including all required methods